sebogh/zipchecker/docs/talk.md

 -   scales by creating new function instances
 -   the total number of function instances can be limited
--   function instances are reused
+-   function instances are reused (watch out here)
 -   global scope may be used to cache across function invocations
 -   concurrent requests are processed by different instances
 -   response-time depends on hot- or cold start